sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 ***Why I like it***

 Element is the native Matrix client available across platforms, and is something I use daily on both desktop and Android.
-It isn't without it's quirks but works quite well and is a great way to stay engaged with many communities in the privacy and FOSS ecosystem.
+It isn't without its quirks but works quite well and is a great way to stay engaged with many communities in the privacy and FOSS ecosystem.

 ***Where to get it***